eylles/nvim-wrap/readme.md

     and unset environment variables if you want or to launch neovim with another wrapper, your imagination is the limit.

-`nvim-send`: sends neovim commands into a pipe (by default `/tmp/nvim/nvim.PID.pipe`), if you
+`nvim-send`: sends neovim commands into all nvim RTC pipes, if you provide the script with arguments
-    provide the script with arguments it will send them like a single command, if you do not it will instead run the `send_comms` function which can be overriden from the config with whatever you want inside.
+    it will send them like a single command, if you do not it will instead run the `send_comms` function which can be overriden from the config with whatever you want inside.

+The RTC pipes will be defined as `$XDG_RUNTIME_DIR/nvim/nvim.PID.timestamp`, where PID is the process ID of the nvim-wrap script which is then inherited to the neovim instance by running it with exec, the timestamp is the amount of seconds since unix epoch at the time before the nvim instance is exec'd, if for whatever reason `$XDG_RUNTIME_DIR` was not set in the environment the script falls back to `/tmp` following the behaviour from upstream.

+The location for the RTC pipe can be set on `${XDG_CONFIG_HOME:-${HOME}/.config}/nvim-wrap/configrc` by setting the var `pipe_loc` to a different dir.

 installation:
 ```sh